 Behavioral Changes and Performance Decline

 Identifying early warning signs of substance abuse is critical for timely intervention and support.
 Common signs include increased absenteeism, decreased productivity, mood swings, and withdrawal from social interactions.
-Supervisors and colleagues should be trained to recognize these signs and take appropriate action.

 Decreased productivity and work quality